Elevation:

 High light of climbing: the traditional Sherpa villages of the Solu Khumbu, the pristine Rhododendron, oak, silver fir, birch and Jennifer’s forest, nice and breathtaking view of different mountains, very famous trekking peak, unbelievable Mountain View from the Top of Mera Peak includes, Mt.
 Everest, Lhotse, Makalu, Kanchenjunga, Easy to climb.

-Mera peak (6470 meter) is one of the more famous “Trekking Peaks” in Nepal.
+Mera peak (6470 meter) is one of the famous “Trekking Peak” in Nepal.
 Mera Peak is in the east part of Nepal, which is east of Lukla.
 The ascent is not technically demanding, but unequaled views of Everest, Lhotse and Makalu will more than satisfy your aspirations.

 The first ascent of Mera Central was on May 20, 1953, by Col. Jimmy Roberts and Sen Tenzing.
 Mera North is believed to have first been climbed by the French climbers Marcel Jolly, G. Baus and L. Honills in 1975.
 In 1986 Mal Duff and Ian Tattersall made the first ascent of the south-west pillar.
 The route is approximately 1,800 meters (5,900 ft) in length and graded at ED INF.

-Lukla airport is the commencement point of Everest trekking.
-It is also the starting point of the Mera trek and climb.
-It takes 6–8 days to reach Mera Peak Base Camp from Lukla.
+Lukla is the commencement point of Mera Base camp trekking.
+However, you can start trekking from Kharikhola which is possible to drive from Kathmandu to Sallery and continues to Kharikhola.
+From Lukla to Khare Camp takes 6–8 days.
 The Mera Peak trekking approach leads through traditional Sherpa villages in Solu Khumbu and the pristine rhododendron, oak, silver fir, birch and Juniper forests.
-On the way you can see Mera Glacier and a beautiful alpine lake.

-There are two routes to reach Mera base camp, one over Zatra-La pass to reach Khare Camp, which is the¨shortest way¨.
+There are three routes to reach Mera base camp, one over Zatra-La pass (4600m) continue trek to Khare Camp.
+Lukla Zetra-la pass to Khare is the shortest way.
 Another is to visit Panch Pokhari (Chelemkharka) through Panggoma pass, then trek to Khare Camp.
-It is also possible to start trekking from Salleri or Jiri.
-If you start trekking from Salleri you need an additional three days and from Jiri you need 5/6 additional days.
-The longer routes benefit better acclimatization and fitness for the climb.
+The third route is to cross the Panggoma Pass, Ramailo Danda and Kothe.
+It is also possible to start trekking from Salleri or Jiri to catched the Kharikhola.

 Day 01: Arrive in Kathmandu (1340 m), transfer to Hotel, overnight Hotel (B).

-Day 02: Free day for preparation and official briefing, overnight at hotel.
+Day 02: Free day for preparation and official briefing, group meeting, overnight at hotel.
 (BB).

 Start Trekking